 Upon arrival, enter the Contestant Parking area from Crawford Street (approach Olde Towne on High Street and make a left on Crawford).
 Enter from the first entrance -- the rear part of the lot is reserved for the Coast Guard.
 Day-parking in the Contestant Parking area is limited to the first 40 contestants to arrive and is limited to the 3 rows of parking spaces within the Contestant Parking area furthest away from High Street.
-The parking spaces along High Street are limited to loading and unloading of kayaks and SUPs and parking beyond that may subject you to ticketing.
+The parking spaces along High Street are limited to loading and unloading of Kayaks, SUPs and Canoes and parking beyond that may subject you to ticketing.
 Additional Contestant day-parking is available in the City Public Parking Garage shown on the bottom of the Map (the entrance is on Crawford Street).

 Race Starting Times

 It is very important that you allow time to arrive, offload your Kayak/SUP/Canoe, park, check-in/register, launch your Kayak/SUP/Canoe and get to the Starting Line at least 5 minutes before the time your race is scheduled to start.
 Race starts will not be delayed.